MaxBarraclough/libpqhw/README.md

 A simple example program using Postgres's libpq library (Postgres client library in C).

-It performs a simple SELECT query, and does some checks on the schema of the returned data.
+It performs a simple SELECT query, does some checks on the schema of the returned table, and prints out that returned table.

 It uses a hard-coded placeholder authentication configuration:
 -  username: "testuser"